You care about educating today’s students for tomorrow’s world, whatever that may look like.

 I am Andrea Hernandez; my business card reads simply “Passionate Educator.”
+I help teachers and schools create the kinds of learning environments where people matter and learning is exciting and relevant.

 The overriding interest that drives my work is literacy.
 My purpose, whether working with tech tools, teachers, kids or any combination of these is to help students develop strong, integrated, independent literacy skills.
 I define literacy in the broadest sense, to include basic literacy as well as 21st century literacies.